vuxcode/pr1-project-VioletaJan/README.md

 2. More choices with different questions.
 3. Restart the game if coffee making choices makes no sence (user chooses small cup and adds too much milk).

-TIME BUDGET: I already used 27 hours to create this project.
-I will use last 3 hours to improve with the timer.
+TIME BUDGET: I used 28 hours to create this project.

 # User Guide

 1. Open the program.
 2. There are 3 coffee choices.
 Choose one and press the button.
+3. You have 20 seconds to finish the game.
+Otherwise it will stop in the middle of the game and you will need to start over.
 3. First question which pops up on the screen has 2 choices.
 Select one by pressing the button.
 4. Next 4 questions have 3 choices each.
 Choose one by pressing the button.
 5. Press BACK button if you want to go back to the previous question.